PippoGit/NeuralColorComparison/README.md

 You can change pretty much all of the parameters through the configuration global struct `settings` (defined in **nccInitPreferences.m**).

 ## Documentation
 Do you want to know more about the system?
-Then you should definitely take a look at the <a href="#">full documentation</a> !
+Then you should definitely take a look at the <a href="https://github.com/PippoGit/NeuralColorComparison/blob/master/report/documentation.pdf">full documentation</a> !